 Dead moss can be retained in the gutters when the moss falls off, so to avoid it potentially blocking drains it is recommended to ‘cap off’ or disconnect your guttering downpipes after application.
 This process could take anything from a few days to several weeks for the moss to be fully removed.
 The rule of thumb is that the stronger and more liberally the product is applied, the better the results.
 In future, using the product diluted at 1 part Moss Remover to 10 parts water will act as a preventative.
 Timescales vary (1 to 2 years is average), but we would suggest at the early stages of green algae starting to form to re-apply the product.

 For treatments of other surfaces around the home such as driveways, patios and walls the process is much simpler and easier to control.
 Generally applying the product with a dilution rate of 1 to 5 will be very effective, but remember again that above all, this needs to be applied in dry conditions.
-With all other forms of external surfaces, the same principle applies as roof tiles.
+With all other forms of external surfaces, the same principle applies to roof tiles.
 In other words, as they get older the original protective layer or weather resistance is less effective or completely removed.
 Therefore, the plant finds it easy to colonise and flourish.